Understanding or Memorizing? A Case Study of German Definite Articles in Language Models: Conclusion

 \section{Conclusion}

 We studied whether German definite singular articles in \glspl{lm} reflect abstract rule encoding (\ref{hyp:ruleencoding}) or surface-level memorization (\ref{hyp:memorization}).
 Using \gradiend\ across multiple gender-case cells, we find that article transition updates shift article probabilities significantly beyond the trained cell under a \gls{lms} constraint and only partially follow rule-based generalization.
 The results are not consistent with a purely rule-based encoding of the grammar and suggest that memorization-like mechanisms are important.
-This suggests that while \glspl{lm} can be used reliably to assess if text is grammatical and to produce grammatical text, they should be used with care when studying grammatical rules.
+This suggests that while \glspl{lm} can be used reliably to assess if text is grammatical and to produce grammatical text, they should be used with care when using them to analyze grammatical systems, since rules might not be encoded as expected.